Haunted (Poe album)

 Haunted is the second studio album by American singer-songwriter Poe, released in 2000 after a five-year hiatus from her debut album Hello in 1995.
 The self-produced album was created as a tribute to her father, and counterpart to her brother Mark Z. Danielewski's novel House of Leaves.

 In April 2019, eOne Music released Haunted on vinyl for the first time as an exclusive through Books-A-Million.

 Overview

-The album features samples of audio recordings made by Poe's father, film director Tad Danielewski.
-The cassettes were found by Poe and Mark Danielewski after their father had died and were literally audio letters to the two of them that spanned back as far as their birth.
-Thus, the album is usually interpreted as a real woman (Poe) singing tributes to her deceased father (who sings back) even while telling the story of a group of fictional characters (from House of Leaves).
+The album features samples of audio cassettes made by Poe's father, film director Tad Danielewski.
+The cassettes, containing audio from Tad to Poe and her brother Mark from as far back as their births, were found by Poe and Mark after their father died.
+Thus, the album is usually interpreted as a real woman (Poe) singing tributes to her deceased father (who sings back) while telling the story of a group of fictional characters (from House of Leaves).